 - Tablespoon measuring spoon is helpful – 2 heaping tbsp. of mix fits perfectly in each egg mold hole.
 You get exactly 2 batches out of one box of mix prepared.

-Tips for making the best Instant Pot blueberry muffins
+Instant Pot blueberry muffins

 - If you go with my suggestion and use the blueberry muffin mix I mentioned above, it has a can of blueberries instead of dried fruit.
 I’d suggest mixing all the other necessary ingredients and folding in the blueberries at the very end.